SansGuidon/bookmarks/README.md

 * [WorldCoinIndex](https://www.worldcoinindex.com/) - Cryptocoin price index and market cap
 * [coinpride/CryptoList](https://github.com/coinpride/CryptoList) - Curated collection of blockchain & cryptocurrency resources.
 * [Chia Network](https://chia.network/) - blockchain based on proofs of space and time to make a cryptocurrency which is less wasteful, more decentralized, and more secure.
+* [Bruce Hunt](https://hackernoon.com/the-art-of-hodling-crypto-cant-make-this-sh-t-up-713149eb9a21) - (2018) The Art Of Hodling Crypto: Can’t Make this Sh*t Up
+> If you took 5 of the cryptocurrencies and if you invested $1,000 in each on Jan 1st 2017…  you would have : $655,527 for $5,000 invested.

 # Collaboration & Problem solving
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)